Preparing Students for a Bright Future

-The assessment window for 2017-18 school year is Date TBA.
-During this period, we will be preparing students in grades 3-6th to take the ISAT by Smarter Balanced Assessments in Math and English Language Arts.
-5th Grade students are also required to take a Science ISAT assessment.
+The assessment window for 2021-22 school year is after Spring Break.
+During this period, we will be preparing students in grades 3-8th to take the ISAT by Smarter Balanced Assessments in Math and English Language Arts.
+5th and 8th Grade students are also required to take a Science ISAT assessment.

 These assessments help students by: